teamtomo/ttmask/docs/functions/cone.md

 --centering | The default is "--centering standard", in which the shape is placed at the center of the box (i.e. [sidelength/2, sidelength/2, sidelength/2]).
 However, if you would like the shape to 'appear' centered within an even box size then use "--centering visual", which shifts the center half a pixel.
 Alternatively, one may use "--centering custom" together with the "--center" flag (see next table entry).
 --center | If using "--centering custom" then specify the custom center here.
 E.g. for a box size of 100, if you want to shift the mask 10 pixels in Z, then specify the new center using "--center 40 50 50".
 The convention here is "--center z y x" (depth, height, width).

-Note : Hollow cones are not supported currently due to artefacts at the tip of the cone.